Skip to main content

 Build Menu

-In this menu you can change the active build spec with Set Active Build Spec… and manage it too with Manage Active Build Specs…
+Manage active build specs: Set Active Build Spec… and Manage Active Build Specs…

 Build Menu Deeper